bmsubra25/ML_Educational_Projects/Multi-Layer Perception/MLP_Explanation.md

 - Matrix–vector products
 - A basic idea of Machine Learning

+**(Note: The following sections include some relatively dense math.
+The code examples in this directory are meant to ground those ideas.
+You may find it helpful to open one of the notebooks in this directory in Google Colab or Jupyter and read it side by side with this document.)**

 ![Single-Layer Neural Network (blank)](https://upload.wikimedia.org/wikipedia/commons/thumb/7/7c/Single-Layer_Neural_Network-Vector-Blank.svg/1134px-Single-Layer_Neural_Network-Vector-Blank.svg.png)
 *Image by [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Single-Layer_Neural_Network-Vector-Blank.svg), used under [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).*